Kong/docs.konghq.com/app/_hub/kong-inc/http-log/index.md

 ## Kong Process Errors

 This logging plugin only logs HTTP request and response data.
-If you are looking for the Kong process error file (which is the nginx error file), then you can find it at the following path:
+If you are looking for the Kong Gateway process error file (which is the nginx error file), then you can find it at the following path:

 `$KONG_PREFIX/logs/error.log`